Advice is evolving along with the coronavirus. Here's the latest from staff and wire reports.

-How can you tell if you have a breakthrough coronavirus infection?
+How can I tell if I have a breakthrough infection?

 Most people will struggle to know for sure based on symptoms alone, without a nose swab to rule out the coronavirus.
 And if vaccinated people test less often, COVID infections could get dismissed as mild colds or go unnoticed.

 British scientist Tim Spector, a founder of the ZOE app that tracks coronavirus symptoms, has said that people thinking they have colds when they really have COVID-19 could help fuel the pandemic.
 Read more here.

 Are the vaccines safe?